Guaranteeing quality performance

 Other product lines include IEC mains power inlets and test leads.
 “Test leads came along about 15 years ago – we could do the moulding, molding, we could do the metal work, so why not put a lead into it?” said Hall.

 Initially it was for OEMs – once again he’s not naming names – then a couple of years ago Cliff™ launched its own brand for the replacement market and OEMs.
 Third-party test organisations organizations are brought in during the design of high-voltage and high-frequency products (USB type-C connectors, for example) to make sure they hit the specs, said Hall.

-As an example of a niche test lead that is doing particularly well at the moment, Hall picks out a reel of heavy gauge earth cable (pictured) and a connector set.
-“It’s for earth bonding testing.
+As an example of a niche test lead that is doing particularly well at the moment, Hall picks out a reel of heavy gauge earth ground cable (pictured) and a connector set.
+“It’s for earth-bond ground continuity-testing.
 We sell thousands to construction and installers.” he said.
 “We buy wire in and do all the rest.
 It’s hand assembly; there’s not the volume to need anything else.”